7h30th3r0n3/Evil-M5Core2/README.md

 </div></div>
+## NEW Feature ! from v1.3.3 : Customing Theming, Colorful interface toggle!!!
+### Introducing customization features that allow you to make your device truly your own.

+1. **Custom Theming**:
+   - EvilCardputer's interface colors can now be edited by the user.
+     To edit, change the entries in theme.ini in your SD card's root, and color here (https://m5stack.lang-ship.com/howto/m5gfx/color/) is supported.
+     Custom colors can be added as well, however you then need to recompile the software yourself.

+2. **Colorful Interface Toggle**:
+   - The theme.ini also toggles "Colorful Interface" on and off, which when enabled, makes some UI elements more interactive, for instance the battery % changing color as it drops, or the captive portal indicator being red for off, and green for on.
+     Later optional colorful features will be added to this toggle as well.

+If updating to this version, make sure to add the nessecary `selectedTheme=/theme.ini` (or any other theme filename) into your /config/config.txt.
+Also make sure to add a `theme.ini` file to your root, there are a few to choose from in the SD-Card-File folder.

 ## NEW feature ! from v1.3.2 : Handshake Master, Raw Sniffing, Client Sniff & Wi-Fi Channel Visualizer!!!
 ### Introducing powerful new features that enhance network scanning and analysis capabilities.